sarahwag/acolytes/content/to-know-thyself/really-real-community.md

 Back in [Dot-Com-Munity](https://dotcommunity.course.sjmd.space) we said:

->  we’re using “real community” to mean, in short, “connection + interdependence.”
+>  We’re using “real community” to mean, in short, “connection + interdependence.”

 **Thing to keep in mind**: real community doesn't have to be in-person.
 And a lot of in-person community might not be that _real._